Kuching is home to one of the largest and best traditional music festival in the Asia, the Rainforest World Music Festival (RWMF).

-Organizers normally prepare a shuttle bus to the event from popular hotels in Kuching City.
-You can also drive up, but you will still have to take a shuttle van from Santubong Resort (2km from the venue) as the entrance to the venue will be closed to public.
+Due to the limited number of parking, organizers (The Sarawak Tourim Board – STB) normally prepare a shuttle bus to the event from popular hotels in Kuching City.
+However, if you insist on driving, STB has made it a point that you will still have to take a shuttle van from a nearby resort some 2km from the venue.
+The road heading toward the venue will be closed to public during the festival.

 Tickets to the RWMF used to cost RM30/person, but has since increased as the festival draws the crowd.
 In 2014, the entrance fee was RM110/person, and the price has been retained ever since.
 Early birds get massive discounts nonetheless.

 Though years past, the RWMF has continued to remain one of Kuching’s (and Malaysia’s) biggest attraction.
 Those intending to come are advised to book their hotels a few months in advance as hotel bookings in Kuching can be full during the whole month of the festival.